JaredCorduan/JaredCorduan.github.io/notes/recursive-mode-of-thought.md

 I will end this post with a peek into another beautiful world, namely second-order arithmetic.

-Second-order arithemtic adds the notion of sets of natural numbers to Peano arithemtic.
+Second-order arithmetic adds the notion of sets of natural numbers to Peano arithmetic.
-In fact, the system \\(WKL_0\\) mentioned early is a subsystem of second-order arithemtic.
+In fact, the system \\(WKL_0\\) mentioned earlier is a subsystem of second-order arithmetic.
-This system is capable of expressing an incredible amount of interesting mathematics.
+An incredible amount of interesting mathematics can be expressed in second-order arithmetic.

-Moreover, in the same way that System T captures the provably total functions of Peano arithemtic, there is an analogous system for second-order arithemtic called System F.
+Moreover, in the same way that System T captures the provably total functions of Peano arithmetic, there is an analogous system for second-order arithmetic called System F.

-System F was discovered independently by the computer scientist John Reynolds and by the logician Jean-Yves Girard.
-Moreover, it provides the theoretical underpinnings of Haskell[^ghc_core] and ML.
+System F was discovered independently by the computer scientist John Reynolds and by the logician Jean-Yves Girard, and it provides the theoretical underpinnings of Haskell[^ghc_core] and ML.

 ---